 The budget must also be the prevailing purchasing consideration.
 In conditions like this it is nice to know that out there are items like our best for money choice, the Hamilton Beach juicer.
 This choice is a little easier than we’ve been looking at the last few, but there’s plenty to get it right, too.

-The Hamilton Beach juicer is easy to clean, it features a large chute that allows you to use whole fruits and vegetables at once and the 800 watts of power it has access to help make your juicing sessions enjoyable and quick.
+The Hamilton Beach juicer is easy to clean, it features a large chute that allows you to use whole fruits and vegetables at once, and it has access to 800 watts of power to make your juicing sessions enjoyable and fast.

 All that said we picked up on a couple of things.
 As one thing, this juicer struggles with high volume vegetable loads a little bit.
 Considering the size it’s not entirely shocking, but it’s also important to keep in mind.